jcbvm/i18n-editor/README.md

 ## Installation

-This package comes with a .exe file and a .jar file.
-The application requires java to be intalled on your system.
+This package comes with a `.exe` file and a `.jar` file.
+The application requires java 8 to be intalled on your system.

-<b>NOTE:</b> Currently the .exe file is not signed yet, so it will show you a warning message about unknown publiser.
+<b>NOTE:</b> Currently the `.exe` file is not signed yet, so it will show you a warning message about unknown publiser.

 ## Usage